Chinese Restaurant

 The soffit entry's dynamic forms appear radically different depending on your approach.
 Here, the two triangular partitions appear balanced.

 Inspired by Chinese paper folding crafts, angular folding geometries merge wall, ceiling, and furniture and announce a new entry threshold.
-Its shape is determined by centering between the existing ceiling lights.

 Angular shelving in elevation and plan also create angular shadows